From Camera-Based Sensing to Reasoning: A Comprehensive Review Toward Proactive Vulnerable Road User Safety: Core Vision-Based Methodologies for VRU Safety

-As an alternative to RNNs and GNNs, Transformer-based models have recently emerged as a powerful framework for VRU intent prediction, due to their ability to capture long-range dependencies without recurrence.
-CAPformer ~\citep{loreto2021capformer} introduced a transformer encoder architecture that jointly processed video frames and motion features through attention mechanisms, enabling global temporal modeling of pedestrian behavior.
-Action-ViT ~\citep{zhang2021actionvit} applied ViTs to predict pedestrian actions, demonstrating that self-attention layers could automatically highlight critical visual cues such as foot placement and gaze direction associated with crossing decisions.
-To improve reliability in uncertain environments, TrEP ~\citep{zhang2023trep} proposed a Transformer-based Evidential Prediction model that jointly outputs both a crossing probability and an uncertainty measure, offering crucial insights for risk-aware decision-making in autonomous systems.
-Building on these innovations, IntentFormer ~\citep{sharma2024intentformer} presented a multimodal transformer framework that integrated visual, motion, and pose features, trained with a Co-learning Adaptive Composite (CAC) loss to jointly optimize intent recognition, trajectory prediction, and uncertainty estimation.
+Building on skeleton-based reasoning, ST-CrossingPose \citep{zhang2022st} employs spatial-temporal graph convolutions over pose sequences to jointly learn spatial structure and temporal evolution.
+Additional works incorporate contextual cues such as traffic signals and vehicle proximity~\citep{yang2022predicting}, or leverage graph-based visual reasoning frameworks~\citep{chen2021visual} to further enhance interaction-aware intent prediction.
+However, GNN-based methods often rely on predefined graph structures and may struggle to scale to highly dynamic and complex environments.

-Beyond pedestrian intent prediction, research on other types of VRU intents, such as cyclist hand signals and e-scooter rider maneuvers, has begun to emerge.
-For example, \citet{bridgeman2023gesture} developed an action recognition system that interprets cyclist hand signals, such as turning and stopping gestures, using the MediaPipe framework combined with a convolutional neural network.
-Although pilot studies in this direction exist, large-scale labeled datasets for these VRU categories remain limited, posing challenges for developing generalized and robust models.
-Nevertheless, recent advances in pose-based temporal modeling, together with emerging few-shot and semi-supervised learning techniques, are expected to drive progress toward more accurate and scalable intent recognition in future traffic sensing systems.
+To overcome the limitations of both recurrent and graph-based models, Transformer-based approaches have recently emerged as a powerful framework for VRU intent prediction, owing to their ability to model long-range dependencies and complex interactions through self-attention mechanisms.
+CAPformer~\citep{loreto2021capformer} introduced a transformer encoder that jointly processes video frames and motion features, enabling global temporal reasoning without recurrence.
+Action-ViT~\citep{zhang2021actionvit} further demonstrated that Vision Transformers can effectively capture critical visual cues such as foot placement and gaze direction for action prediction.
+To improve reliability under uncertainty, TrEP~\citep{zhang2023trep} proposed an evidential Transformer framework that jointly predicts crossing probability and associated uncertainty, supporting risk-aware decision-making.
+Building on these advances, IntentFormer~\citep{sharma2024intentformer} introduced a multimodal transformer architecture that integrates visual, motion, and pose features, and jointly optimizes intent recognition, trajectory prediction, and uncertainty estimation through a composite learning objective.
+These methods highlight the advantage of Transformer-based models in providing a unified framework for modeling temporal dynamics, multimodal fusion, and agent interactions.